APA/APAGS Statement on the Latest APPIC Internship Match

 The Association of Psychology Postdoctoral and Internships Centers (APPIC) released this year's match statistics today:

-- 4,481 students registered for the 2013 match
+- 4,335 students registered for the 2014 match.

-- 4,051 students submitted a ranking list
+- 3,974 students submitted a ranking list.

-These data indicate a match rate of 76.4 percent to any internship, and 60.0 percent to APA- and CPA-accredited internships.
+These data indicate a match rate of 79.8 percent to any internship, and 62.3 percent to APA- and CPA-accredited internships.

 These numbers reveal that the field is continuing to experience an internship crisis, one that in many cases haphazardly affects students who are otherwise qualified and prepared to be interns.
 We reiterate that this crisis is complex and requires the continued focus of many stakeholders devoted to short- and long-term solutions, such as the ones APAGS outlined in July 2012 with our official position on the crisis and published in Grus et al. (2012).

-For those who did not match to an internship this year, APAGS extends our uncompromising support and encouragement.
+For those who did not match to an internship this year, the APAGS committee extends its uncompromising support and encouragement.
 We understand that no matter how many times you have braced yourself for the possibility of not matching, the reality still stings.
 This news may also lead you to doubt your abilities and feel let down by others.
 These are natural feelings, and you are not alone.
 APAGS is pained to hear stories of students in these predicaments.
 They are happening far too frequently and affect students who would very likely match in a system that had no shortage.
 We hope you find constructive ways to further your professional development in the upcoming year.
 APAGS and APA continue to fight for students in these situations where ever possible.

 APAGS recently updated its article describing the next steps for students who did not match.
 The article contains links to further sources of support.